Explains how you can help wildlife and how to create and fund a wildlife area.

 Why not create a wildlife area at work if there is space or try and get your company to manage the site with wildlife in mind?
 Put up bat boxes, feed the birds or plant berry and fruit bearing bushes.
 Have team away days doing practical conservation work.
 As a team, company or office, do sponsored events in aid of wildlife charities.

 There are lots of local wildlife, countryside or naturalist groups in the East Riding that can help you develop your wildlife skills and allow you to get involved in practical conservation.
-The following groups are all members of the Biodiversity Partnership and can be contacted if you want to get involved in your local area.
+You can contact the following groups if you want to get involved in your local area:

 British Dragonfly Society (external website)